Israel kills senior Gaza commander, militants fire rockets across border

 'WE CAN'T SLEEP AT NIGHT'

-Both in blockaded Gaza, where residents have been experiencing decades of a worsening humanitarian crisis, and in Israeli towns nearby, schools and businesses remained closed as tension mounted over what may come next.
+Both in blockaded Gaza, where residents have been experiencing decades of a worsening humanitarian crisis, and in Israeli towns nearby, schools and businesses remained closed.

+Hundreds joined the funeral procession of Ghali and his brother, who was also killed overnight, chanting and carrying flags as gunmen fired into the air.

 "We can't sleep at night because we worry about bombardment," said Mohammad Abu el-Subbah, 24, standing outside a bakery in Gaza City.
 "People have no clue what will happen next, whether there will be a truce or whether the war will continue."

-Israeli forces also conducted raids in the occupied West Bank, where the Palestinian health ministry said a 30 year-old man died of his wounds after being shot in the town of Qabatiya on Wednesday.
+Israeli forces also conducted raids in the occupied West Bank, where the Palestinian health ministry said a 30-year-old man died after being shot in the town of Qabatiya on Wednesday.

 Israel captured Gaza and the West Bank, areas Palestinians want for an independent state with East Jerusalem as its capital, in a 1967 war.
 Israeli forces and settlers withdrew from Gaza in 2005.
 Statehood talks have been frozen since 2014.

-(Reporting by Ali Sawafta, Nidal al-Mughrabi and Henriette Chacar; Editing by Frank Jack Daniel)
+(Reporting by Ali Sawafta, Nidal al-Mughrabi and Henriette Chacar; Editing by Frank Jack Daniel and Nick Macfie)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))